What Are Third-Degree Burn Injuries? | Colombo Law Home > Ohio Blogs > What Is a Third-Degree Burn?

 At Colombo Law, we work with burn injury victims who have been injured due to the negligence of another.
 Here we explore the causes, symptoms, treatment, and outlook of third-degree burns, as well as your legal options after this serious injury.

 If you have suffered a third-degree burn and believe you may have grounds for a lawsuit for your injury, we encourage you to contact an experienced burn injury lawyer at Colombo Law as soon as possible.
-Your initial consultation is free.
+Your initial consultation is FREE.

 Causes of Third-Degree Burns